Skip to content

 When Price Becomes King

-As interchangeable equipment finds its way into the market, companies start choosing based on price, not functionality.
-Why pay extra for an expensive tool when a cheaper one will do equally well?
-Open-source and freemium models have pushed prices even further down.
-Vendors are trapped competing on price, not innovation.
+As commodity gear finds its way into the market, companies start choosing based on price, not functionality.
+Why pay more for an expensive tool when a cheaper one will do the job just as effectively?
+Open-source and freemium offerings have pushed prices down even further.
+Vendors find themselves competing on price, not innovation.

 Open Source: The Double-Edged Sword